Crowsnest South Snowmobiling

 The trails are typically discussed as either A) north of Highway 3 leading north through the Rocky Mountain Forest Reserve to Cataract Creek Snowmobile Staging Area, or B) south of Highway 3 leading south to Waterton Lakes National Park.

-Overall, Crowsnest South is the 25th most popular snowmobile trail of all 47 snowmobiling rides in Alberta.
+Overall, Crowsnest South is the 18th most popular snowmobile trail of all 47 snowmobiling rides in Alberta.
+Several of the better snowmobile trails are nearby Crowsnest South including Crowsnest North and Castle Special Management Area.